julien-fontan/HeatPilot-RL/README_en.md

 ### 4.4.
 Cost / reward function

 The reward is built to balance thermal comfort and energy sobriety.
-It is defined in `config.py` (`REWARD_CONFIG`) and calculated at each time step.
+It is defined in `config.py` (`REWARD_PARAMS`) and calculated at each time step.

 $$\text{Reward} = r_{\text{comfort}} + r_{\text{boiler sobriety}} + r_{\text{pump sobriety}}$$